berb/rest-doc-template/README.md

 > But a truly RESTful API does not need a documentation except mentioning the initial end-point URI!
 So why?

-Even if your API is so RESTfully, that you are confident of needing no external documentation, it is still nice to have one for yourself, right?
+Even if your API is so RESTful that you are confident of needing no external documentation, it is still nice to have one for yourself, right?
 Furthermore, most client-side developers will still be happy to grab a copy anyway.